xanderroy/CS217/README.md

 ## Technologies used

-We used Jooby as our main framework with Unirest for communicating the APIs.
+We used Jooby as our main framework with Unirest for communicating with the APIs.

+Maven was used to build and run the project.

 Junit was used for testing, Handlebars was used for frontend.